-Insurance undertakings have to establish technical provisions.
+Insurance undertakings must establish technical provisions.
 The technical provisions must correspond to the amount that the insurance undertaking would value them if they were to be transferred to another insurance undertaking.
 The calculation shall be conducted in a prudent, reliable and objective manner.
-There are a number of other factors that have to be considered when calculating the technical provisions.
+There are several other factors that have to be considered when calculating the technical provisions.
 Some of them are:

-- inflation; including expenses and claims inflation; - expenses that will be incurred in handling insurance and reinsurance obligations; - payments to policyholders and beneficiaries; - market consistency; and - risk margin
+- inflation, including expenses and claims inflation; - expenses that will be incurred in handling insurance and reinsurance obligations; - payments to policyholders and beneficiaries; - market consistency; and - risk margin.